losttech/BillionSongs/README.md

 # Train instructions

-TBA, but should be as easy as running GPT-2 project train command on .csv dataset.
+TBA, but should be as easy as running GPT-2 project train command on .csv dataset, which you can download from [Kaggle](https://kaggle.com/).

 # What is it, and how does it work?